 In summary, since 6 April 2015 as a result in a change to UK pension law, in order for a fund to be a QROPS, the benefits payable to the member under the fund from UK sourced pension money must not be payable before the member reaches the age of 55 unless the member has retired on ill-health grounds.
-See the precise wording in the UK legislation.

 The problem for Australian superannuation funds was that under Australian superannuation law earlier withdrawals are permitted in various circumstances, the better known ones being severe financial hardship and compassionate grounds.
 But this meant that Australian funds were non-compliant with this new requirement.
 Having wavered on the point, HMRC finally decided that no Australian fund could comply with the new requirement.
 However in mid-August 2015 HMRC accepted that an Australian fund which restricted membership to those aged 55 and above would comply.
 See a full description of what happened.

 Firstly a correctly drafted trust deed is required, one which will satisfy HMRC.
 This would not only prohibit a release of funds when not permitted under UK law (age 55 or retirement on ill-health grounds) but also prohibit membership of the fund to those who have reached the age of 55.
 This means that all members of the fund must be 55 or over.